 Vibe:

-"One Sings, the Other Doesn't" is a happy, Disney-esque fairy tale musical, but with nudity, abortion, and suicide.
-At the time, it seemed to annoy many critics who found it unrealistic or too polarizing.
+"One Sings, the Other Doesn't" is a Disney-esque fairy tale musical, but with nudity, abortion, and suicide.
+At the time, it annoyed many critics who found it unrealistic or polarizing.
 Spoiler alert: most of those critics were men, although Pauline Kael was also not a fan.
-In her review for The New Yorker, Kael has some harsh words for Varda:
+In her review for The New Yorker, she has some harsh words for Varda:

 Later, she compares the film's style to the "glamorous real-unreal quality of the new feminine-hygiene ads."
 Tbh, these are valid criticisms.
 Varda's film does look a little like propaganda at first glance, but to immediately dismiss it as shallow is stupid.